Kyrie Irving: Conspiracy theories

 In February 2017, Irving stated in an interview for a podcast that he believes that the Earth is flat.
-In a later interview, he was less forceful in advancing his flat Earth belief, encouraging people to "do their own research" into the topic.
+In a later interview, Irving was less forceful in advancing his flat Earth belief, encouraging people to "do their own research" into the topic.
 In September 2017, Irving denied these claims and said that media misunderstood him as he was joking.
-However, in a June 2018 interview, when asked if he would admit that the world is round, he said "I don't know.
+However, in a June 2018 interview, when asked if he would admit that the world is round, he said, "I don't know.
 I really don't", and added that people should "do [their] own research for what [they] want to believe in" because "Our educational system is flawed".
-In October 2018, Irving apologized for his original flat Earth comments but stopped short of saying if he still thinks the Earth is flat.
+In October 2018, Irving apologized for his original flat Earth comments but stopped short of saying whether he still believed that the Earth is flat.

 Irving also stated that he believes in other conspiracy theories, such as the idea that John F. Kennedy was killed because he wanted to end the banking cartel.

-Amid the COVID-19 pandemic and his hesitancy to receive a vaccine against the virus, Irving has shared and interacted with social media posts from a conspiracy theorist on Instagram, claiming that "secret societies are administering vaccines in a plot to connect Black people to a master computer for a plan of Satan".
+Amid the COVID-19 pandemic and his hesitancy to receive a vaccine against the virus, Irving shared and interacted with social media posts from a conspiracy theorist on Instagram, claiming that "secret societies are administering vaccines in a plot to connect Black people to a master computer for a plan of Satan."
+Amidst these controversies, it was speculated that Irving was excluded from the NBA 75th Anniversary Team list in October 2021.

-On September 15, 2022, Irving shared a video on his Instagram story containing a rant by InfoWars creator and far-right conspiracy theorist Alex Jones.
-In the video, from 2002, Jones promotes the New World Order conspiracy theory and alleges that state actors are planning to oppress the public by intentionally releasing viruses.
-In a Substack post published on October 3, 2022, Kareem Abdul-Jabbar decried Irving's post, calling Jones "one of the most despicable human beings alive...to associate with him means you share his stench."
+On September 15, 2022, Irving shared a video on his Instagram story featuring a rant by InfoWars creator and far-right conspiracy theorist Alex Jones.
+In the 2002 video, Jones promotes the New World Order conspiracy theory and alleges that state actors are planning to oppress the public by intentionally releasing viruses.
+In a Substack post published on October 3, former NBA player Kareem Abdul-Jabbar decried Irving's post, calling Jones "one of the most despicable human beings alive...to associate with him means you share his stench."